-In fact, sometimes I get so panicked like if I have my head down in my phone or if I’m driving, I might miss something outside.
-Each encounter I have with Fall in New England is so special to me.
+In fact, sometimes I get so panicked like if I have my head down looking at my phone or if I’m driving, I might miss something outside.
+Each encounter I have with Fall in New Hampshire and New England is so special to me.
 I don’t want to miss any of it.

 Lucky 7 Stables: Londonderry, NH

-I took my sister to Lucky 7 Stables as a birthday treat.
-One of the traditions we have as a family, is to celebrate birthdays over a period of days and involve at least one group activity.
-Because why celebrate just one day.. right? 😉
+I took my sister to Lucky 7 Stables in New Hampshire as a birthday treat.
+One of the traditions we have as a family is to celebrate birthdays over a period of days and involve at least one group activity.
+Because why celebrate just one day… right? 😉

 The alarm clock was invented in Concord, New Hampshire in 1787.